Nematzhon/AbayaPravda/README.md

 # 3. Project Use-Case diagram and questions over the data
 ## General questions:
 1. Top 10 players in fifa 21?
 [1.sql](SQL-queries/1.sql)

-2. what is age and height of Cristiano Ronaldo
+2. what is age and height of Cristiano Ronaldo.
+1.sql](SQL-queries/1.sql
 3. who is the oldest player?
+1.sql](SQL-queries/1.sql
 4. who is the youngest player?
+1.sql](SQL-queries/1.sql
 5. Top 10 players in Argentina?
+1.sql](SQL-queries/1.sql
-6. Players that contract ends in 2021
+6. Players that contract ends in 2021  1.sql](SQL-queries/1.sql
-7. Top 10 goalkeepers
+7. Top 10 goalkeepers  1.sql](SQL-queries/1.sql
-8. what is the name and overall point of players in France Ligue 1
+8. what is the name and overall point of players in France Ligue 1 1.sql](SQL-queries/1.sql
 9. Top 5 players between ages 18-25
 10. Top 10 players with potential?
 11. Players which playes in Real Madrid